 To maintain a healthy environment and prevent the spread of illness including COVID-19, please adhere to our existing policy regarding illness and cancel your appointment if your child is not feeling well.
 Please call us as soon as possible to cancel if you notice any of the following:

-Please notify your therapist and/or teacher if your child or other members of your household come down with a highly contagious illness.
+Please notify your therapist and/or educator if your child or other members of your household come down with a highly contagious illness, including COVID-19.
 We will notify other families who may have been exposed.

 Help Prevent the Spread of Viruses

-Good health habits help prevent the spread of illness.
+Certain habits can help prevent the spread of illness.
 We reinforce these habits with the families and children we serve, and ask that you reinforce them at home:

 - Wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer, with 60% alcohol, if soap and water are not available.

-- Cough into a tissue or your elbow (not your hand), then throw tissue away and wash hands.
+- Cough or sneeze into a tissue or your elbow (not your hand), then throw tissue away and wash hands.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.